-- There were procedures in place for monitoring and managing risks to patient and staff safety. - There was a health and safety policy available.
+There were procedures in place for monitoring and managing risks to patient and staff safety.
+There was a health and safety policy available.
 The practice had up to date fire risk assessments and carried out regular fire drills.
-All electrical equipment was checked to ensure the equipment was safe to use and clinical equipment was checked to ensure it was working properly. - The practice had risk assessments in place to monitor safety of the premises such as control of substances hazardous to health infection control and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings. - There was a rota system in place for the different staffing groups to ensure enough staff were on duty.
-Practice staff covered for each other during times of annual leave.
+All electrical equipment was checked to ensure the equipment was safe to use and clinical equipment was checked to ensure it was working properly.
+The practice had risk assessments in place to monitor safety of the premises such as control of substances hazardous to health infection control and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings.
+There were a variety of other risk assessments for example those related to display screen equipment (DSE), managing violence at work and lone working.

+There was a rota system in place for the different staffing groups to ensure enough staff were on duty.
+Practice staff covered for each other during times of annual leave